Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-find-function.md

 // { name: 'JavaScript is awesome', category: 'javascript' }
 ```

-There you go, an example of how to use the find `find()` method in JavaScript.
+There you go, for example, using the find `find()` method in JavaScript.

 ### Thank you for reading, and let's connect!